 It’s not unusual for parents to begin thinking about scholarships and financial aid only after their son or daughter has been accepted to college.
 But if you wait that long, you may be missing out on some golden opportunities for college money.

 Getting financial aid has an even longer lead-time than choosing or applying for college.
 In fact, college scholarships are available to high school students as early as their freshmen year, and some can be applied for repeatedly every year.
 A few hours’ investment can build up a sizable scholarship nest egg long before your child has even applied to the school of his or her choice.

 Here are six important things to remember:

 There are a lot of search engines that can lead you to scholarship possibilities, and some are better than others.
-But FastWeb is generally held to be the best (and most essential) of the lot.
-Yes, it takes time, and, yes, you have to click through far too many commercial offers (none of which you’re required to accept) to get to the good stuff.
+But FastWeb is generally the best (and most essential) of the lot.
+Yes, it takes time, and, yes, you have to click on far too many commercial offers (none of which you’re required to accept) to get to the good stuff.
 But once you fill out a profile, you’ll have access to a great deal of well-researched information and valuable links about scholarships available at every grade level.
 FastWeb also offers a handy management tool to keep track of what you’ve applied for, when deadlines are coming, and what you need to do next.